-Enable ('-fsimdmath' [default for 'armflang']) or disable ('-fno-simdmath' [default for 'armclang| armclang++']) the vectorized libm library to support the vectorization of loops containing calls to basic library functions, such as those declared in math.h armclang -fsimdmath, -fno-simdmath
+Enable ('-fsimdmath' [default]) or disable ('-fno-simdmath') the vectorized libm library to support the vectorization of loops containing calls to basic library functions, such as those declared in math.h

-When vectorizing, -fsimdmath allows the compiler to generate calls to various vectorized library routines.
+When using Arm libraries and vectoring, -fsimdmath allows the compiler to generate calls to various vectorized library routines.
 These routines might use different algorithms to the scalar routine algorithms and their bit-reproducibility is not guaranteed.
 If you require your code to be bit reproducible, compile your code using the -fno-simdmath option.
+The vector math library does not support errno and thus -fmath-errno implies -fno-simdmath.